Planning and Land Information

 Land use planning policy in Ontario is developed within a hierarchy of planning documents.
 First, general provincial policies are passed by the Province as regulations under the Planning Act.
 Within the context of these provincial policies, the County Official Plan establishes broad planning policies for the County of Haliburton.
 Finally, the Dysart et al Official Plan establishes the detailed planning policies for the Municipality of Dysart et al.

 All planning related applications and approvals are processed in compliance with the provisions of the applicable legislation (either the Planning Act or the Municipal Act).
 The applications for these approvals are available in a .pdf file format on the sidebar.

 It is best to consult with the Planning and Land Information Department before making an application for a planning approval.
-This will ensure that your proposal complies with the planning policies of the Municipality and that all relevant information is provided for the review.
+This will ensure that all relevant information is provided for the review.
 Whether you are planning a building construction project or a land development project, make sure you have allowed sufficient time for the review and approval of the application.

 To avoid delays be sure to submit all information specified on the application.
 The application fee must accompany the application.
 The fee and the information required for the application is listed on the information sheet at the beginning of each application.